asleepace/Videofy/README.md

 yarn start
 ```

-To run the application on iOS:
+To run the application on iOS (if this fails see Troubleshooting below), the first time you may need to build from XCode directly.

 ```bash
 npx react-native run-ios